 The Energy Efficiency Situation of Central and Eastern European Rergions (CEESEN 2018) is the synthesis report that presents a summary and interpretation of the 10 Regional Energy Profiles concentrating on collected energy data and described framework conditions.

-Regional Visions for Sustainable Energy Future (CEESEN 2018) is document that introduces methodology of Visions in PANEL 2050 Roadmapping model and also combined 10 regional visions.
-Synthesis Report is also available.
+Regional Visions for Sustainable Energy Future (CEESEN 2018) is synthesis report that presents a summary and interpretation of the 10 Regional Energy Visions prepared by PANEL 2050 project.